 Scored for full symphonic orchestra, Huppertz’s score is as essential to the film as Lang’s hypnotic visual images.
 Because the music did not have to weave in and out of dialogue, it plays along like a full-scale classical symphony, all the while leading us through the story with its lush, emotional music.
 Observant listeners may notice the classical influences, but Huppertz makes them his own, and the score never feels like an homage or pastiche.
 Frank Strobel conducts the Rundfunk-Sinfonieorchester Berlin in a rapturous performance of the score, as he did in the new reconstructed print of the film that was released last year.

-If you’ve never seen the film, by all means do so.
+If you’ve never seen the film, do so.
 It’s a fascinating example of an era long gone, and a gripping story that holds up remarkably well nearly 85 years later.
 Then rush out and buy your copy of this superb score.
 It may sound like hyperbole, but METROPOLIS is arguably the first masterpiece of film music, every bit as majestic and overpowering as the film it accompanies and the city it portrays.